panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-05 Program Management Committee/2019-06-05-PMC_Summary.md

 5. Update from the WP Leaders - update on resources assigned + hiring + work plans
 	*    WP1 Management - Jordi reported the deliverables submitted.
 Dario asked for an Agenda for the next Annual Meeting.
 		Jordi will also start to look at the Financial Reporting agreed during 1st EB and kick-off meeting.
 	*    WP2 Data Policy and Stewardship - Andy reported work on the draft lessons learned document.
-Dario will share its link.
+Dario will share the link to the document.
 	*    WP3 Data Catalog Services - Tobias was absent.
 No news
 	*    WP4 Data Analysis Services - Hans was absent.
 No news
 	*    WP5 Virtual Neutron and X-ray Laboratory - Carsten and Manolo absent.
 No news